jduggan83/see-a-mess/README.md

 ### See-A-Mess

 A google spreadsheet based CMS.
-Designed to operated as an online service only requiring a spreadsheet to specified format published from google drive.
+The CMS is designed to operate as an online service only requiring a reference to a spreadsheet published from google drive.
+To use this CMS, no hosting of any of the base html content is required, just a google drive account that will host a spreadsheet which contains the site definition.

+Any additional content can also be stored on google drive and then referenced in the spreadsheet like images, word docs, css files, etc.

 #### Requirements